JessSumner57/JessSumner57/README.md

  <img src="https://github.com/JessSumner57/JessSumner57/blob/main/header.png" alt="banner that says Jess Sumner - Enthusiastic Learner">

-- 👀 I’m interested in AI, Machine Learning, and mastering all aspect of Python
+- :woman_dancing: I’m interested in growing
 - 🌱 I’m currently learning how to perfect bread making and write exquisite code
 - 💞️ I’m looking to collaborate on new projects and am open to new ideas
 - 📫 Reach me via email.